Cellular Shades Vs Roller Shades: Make the Right Choice for Your Interior

 - When they are completely raised, the material moves up into the tube and is not visible

 - Cellular Sades, on the other hand, have a honeycomb structure and stack at the top of the window

 - They are used to block undesirable daylight and harmful UV rays

-- These shades have little air pockets that trap air, resulting in insulation and improving the energy efficiency of your home
+- These shades have little air pockets that trap air.
+They are insulating blinds which means they improve the energy efficiency of your home

 Roller Shades Vs Cellular Shades: Differences And Similarities